 Garcia got his start in the world of chocolate while taking weekend cooking classes in San Francisco.
-He said he became so fond of the craft he left his fast-paced job as a dean at Coastline Community College in Fountain Valley to pursue this new creative career.
+He said he became so fond of the craft he left his fast-paced job as an interim dean at Coastline Community College in Fountain Valley to pursue this new creative career.
 Nearly 17 years later, he hasn’t looked back.

 Garcia uses ethically sourced cacao and chocolate from around the world to make his European-centric treats, particularly modeled after Belgium truffle-making traditions and use of higher cacao ratios.
 Usually when you reach for a Belgium chocolate, it’s dark and delightfully bitter.
 Of course, there are a few nods to the French white chocolates with Romeo’s decadent white chocolate berry bliss bar and Turkish apricot and toasted almonds bar.

 Now of course you might be wondering, given the looming romantic holiday on the horizon, whether you can get your hands on the specialty Valentine’s Day chocolate-dipped strawberries, heart-shaped hot cocoa bombs or chewy brownies.
 Short answer: you can, sort of.
 Romeo Chocolates general manager Heather Gordon said you’ll have to order those treats that are unpackaged, like the chocolate-dipped strawberries, at their flagship store in Downtown either by pre-order online or by phone at 562-432-7999 and specify the pick-up location at either the Downtown or Steelcraft location.